LudumDare/ludumdare.com/content/resources/questions/what-is-a-game-jam.md

 Categories = ["History"]
 +++

-A "game jam" is an event where games are made, similar to a [hackathon](https://en.wikipedia.org/wiki/Hackathon) or Demoscene [compo](/resources/questions/what-is-a-compo).
+A "game jam" is an event where games are made, similar to a [hackathon](https://en.wikipedia.org/wiki/Hackathon) or [demo compo](/resources/questions/what-is-the-demoscene).
 The term comes from the [Indie Game Jam](/resources/questions/what-is-the-indie-game-jam).

-Game jam events are often short, lasting days or a week.
-Some are as short as an hour or as long as a month.
+Game jam events are often short.
+Most last a few days to a week.
+Others last hours, or up to a month.

-Historically, "game jam" was used to describe casual game creation events, similar to a jam session for musicians.
+Historically, "game jam" was used to describe casual game creation events, like to a jam session for musicians.
 Ludum Dare originally referred to itself as a [game compo](/resources/questions/what-is-a-compo) to highlight that it was a competitive event.

 <https://en.wikipedia.org/wiki/Game_jam>

 ## What is a competitive game jam?
 A "competitive game jam" is a [game jam](/resources/questions/what-is-a-game-jam) with a competitive component.
-Competitive game jams have one or more winners.
+Competitive game jams have winners.

-A ["game compo"](/resources/questions/what-is-a-compo) is another name for a competitive game jam.
+A ["game compo"](/resources/questions/what-is-a-compo) is less common name for a competitive game jam.

 ## Ludum Dare